vtexdocs/help-center-content/docs/tutorials/en/shipping-simulation.md

  6. Select the SKU `quantity`.
  7. Fill in the `Price`.
 This field is optional.

- > The simulator does not take into account the price given in the Catalog module.
-Therefore, the rate indicated by the simulator does not consider any current promotion for those SKUs, and may indicate a rate that is different from the real rate in your store.
-We suggest that you manually enter the SKU’s exact rate with the applied promotions, so that the simulator returns an accurate calculation.*
+ > The simulator does not take into account the price registered in the Catalog module.
+Therefore, the calculation does not consider any current promotions for those SKUs, or shipping taxes for the shopping cart price, if there is any.
+This may result in a different rate from the real one in your store.
+To avoid this, we suggest that you manually enter the SKU’s exact rate with the applied promotions, which will make the simulator result more accurate.

  8. Click on the `+` icon to add more than one product to the simulation.
 If you want, you can check the `Simulate items individually` box.